gumaerc-testorg/6.092-january-iap-2006/content/pages/syllabus.md

 Students who complete 6.092 will learn Java™ fundamentals in preparation for taking 6.170 in the Spring.
 We'll cover the Java™ language plus libraries and concepts useful to 6.170.
 Each of the five sessions consist of two hours of lecture and one hour of assisted lab work.
 Daily assignments are designed to take one hour, and can be turned in at the end of lab or before 6 PM, when solutions will be provided.

-A second week, which was optional, consisted of daily two hour lab sessions in which students worked on a single final project (instant message client that interfaces with AOL® AIMTM messaging software).
+A second week, which was optional, consisted of daily two hour lab sessions in which students worked on a single final project (instant message client that interfaces with AOL{{< sup "®" >}} AIM{{< sup "TM" >}} messaging software).
 During this week, there were no lectures, and the final project was not graded; however the two hours were staffed by lab assistants to answer questions and provide feedback.

 Assignments
 -----------